Skip to content

 Tips, recipes & instructions for choosing appropriate holiday projects for students who are visually impaired.

+SOLD OUT!
 Learners will be introduced to assessment and instructional strategies for teaching social skills to students with visual impairments.

 The webinar presents how the iPad can be used to provide vision stimulation to young children with visual impairments and additional disabilities.